MohamedShetewi/awesome-system/README.md

 ### MySQL
 This is the main database.
 It stores all the data that is used by the Ruby Service.
 ### Redis
 This is used by the Ruby Service and Golang Service for caching and queueing.
+Note that the cache is used for some of the apis not all of them.
 ### Elasticsearch
 This is used by the Ruby Service to store the messages that are created.
 It is used then for searching in messages.